dawnmil/mykeyboard/README.md

-# myKeyboard
+# mykeyboard
-This is a passion project, focus of the application is on educating my son.
-The kicker is the benefits it brings me as I am using this fun application to practice HTML5, CSS, JavaScript, and to deploy to AWS public cloud for the first time.
-All of the code in this application is custom by me.
+This is a passion project built with several benefits in mind: practicing HTML5, CSS, and JavaScript; creating a tool to educate the alphabet to my children; and for demoing at Girls Who Code Summer Program 2019 in Wilmington, DE.

+All of the code and media in this application is custom by Dawn Milnamow.